robotslacker/slackerdb/README.md

 # Default is 60% of available memory
 memory_limit=

-# Initialization Script.
+# Initialization script.
 Maybe file or directory.
 # If it is a file, the file will be used.
 # If it is a directory, all files with the .sql suffix in the directory will be used.
 # The script(s in the directory) will be executed only when the in-memory database or file database is opened for the first time.
 init_schema=

+# locale.
+The default language set of the program.
+If not set, it will be marked as the system default
+locale=

 # SQL execution history
 # Client IP/Port, Execution start time, execution duration, SQL statement, execution result code, number of affected rows
-# True will save it in a separated db file, default is blank, means disable this feature.
+# True will save it in a separated file with sqlite format (enable wal), default is blank, means disable this feature.
 # default placed directory is same with data_dir
 sql_history=

 # SQL execution history file default placed directory
-# default same with data_dir
+# Disk mode:   If not set, it defaults to the same as data_dir.
+# Memory mode: If not set, it defaults to "data".
 sql_history_dir=
 ```
 Note: All parameters are optional.
 You can keep only the parameters you need to modify.